© 2025 All Rights reserved WUSF

 University students around Florida zip through campuses on electric bikes, scooters and skateboards.
 But with their increased popularity, there’s also been a spike in accidents.

 In February last year, Connor Lynch, a 19-year-old University of South Florida student, died while scootering.
-Lynch had left his house keys in his friend’s car and was scootering to pick them up.
-Instead, a car turned in front of him and killed him.
+Lynch had left his house keys in a friend’s car and was scootering to pick them up.
+Instead, a car turned in front of him and killed him, officials said.

-USF Police Chief Chris Daniel said since 2023, there have been at least 29 accidents that university police on the Tampa campus have responded to.
+USF Police Chief Chris Daniel said since 2023 campus police on the Tampa campus have responded to at least 23 incidents involving electric rides.

-“ The average bicyclist goes about 15 - 20 miles per hour,” said AAA spokesperson Mike Jenkins.
-“Electric devices like these can go 20, 30, 40, sometimes 60 miles per hour or more.
+“ The average bicyclist goes about 15 to 20 mph,” AAA spokesperson Mike Jenkins said.
+“Electric devices like these can go 20, 30, 40, sometimes 60 mph or more.
 And we’re talking about vulnerable road users here.”

 A group of people, including a police officer and a doctor, take a photo.
 The man in the center holds a plaque.